-SHRM asserts that electronic learning is a key trend for 2018—particularly in light of the current climate in which all employees are expected to continuously upgrade their skills.
+SHRM asserts that electronic learning is a key trend for 2018—particularly in light of the current climate in which all employees are expected to upgrade their skills continuously.

-Gamification is rapidly growing in popularity, due to its ability to turn something mundane into something fun, says Medium.
+Gamification is rapidly growing in popularity due to its ability to turn something mundane into something fun.
 Keep employees engaged in learning even when it’s not the most thrilling subject by turning it into a game.

 A webinar is a great way to let employees learn from an expert without all the travel costs and additional expenses.

-Identify areas in which employees need to develop, and trainings that will benefit their growth.
+Identify areas in which employees need to develop and training that will benefit their growth.
 Find more ideas from SHRM’s article “Look Ahead at HR Trends for 2018.”

 “HR’s role is to teach the teachers and coach the coaches,” says Gallup.
 Thus, HR staff must develop their own training and coaching expertise so they’re prepared to support employees at all levels of the organization—from interns to executives.